The Clearway team frequently receives enquiries about the costs of commercial waste disposal. Since there…

 5. Steel Security Doors

 Keyless steel security doors and standard key-operated steel security doors can also be used to protect new or existing buildings on a construction site, whether they’re due for demolition or to be used throughout development.

 The steel security doors protect against high impact and repeated attempts of intrusion and are designed to replace existing doors to provide a visual and physical deterrent from vandalism, squatters and intruders entering your site.

 Construction site security is tough enough even on a live, fully working construction site as they contain so much valuable equipment, tools and materials.

-During lockdown, the problem is heightened because of the lack of personnel on-site — and that includes having no, or limited, security guarding.
+During lockdown, the problem is heightened because of the lack of personnel on-site — and that includes having no, or limited number of hired security guards.
 Theft and vandalism on vacant construction sites is therefore at an all-time high.